 This article looks at why there are so few and the problems with them that you need to know about.

 Negative equity isn’t far away

 The biggest risk of 95% mortgages is falling house prices.
 Only a small fall will mean that you owe the bank more than your house is worth – this is called being in negative equity.

-Negative equity can make it very difficult for you to move house or get a new fixed rate deal when your first one ends.
+And negative equity is bad for the borrower as well.
+It can make it very difficult for you to move house or get a new fixed-rate deal when your first one ends.

 For lenders, negative equity means if you have problems and get mortgage arrears they would not be able to get all their money back by repossessing your house.
-As a result, they charge more for these mortgages (see the previous point) and are also extra fussy about your current credit record and whether you can afford these higher payments.
+As a result, they charge more for these mortgages and are also extra fussy about your current credit record and whether you can afford these higher payments.

-If any of the following situations apply to you, talk to a mortgage broker, don’t apply directly to a lender and risk being rejected:
+If any of the following apply to you, you may find it hard to be approved with only a 5% deposit.
+Talk to a mortgage broker, don’t apply directly to a lender and risk being rejected:

 - your credit record isn’t squeaky clean;

 - you have a lot of current debt (see Can I get a mortgage with debts? for more details); or